 Fig. 2. (a) Execution times (in milliseconds) for bitcount shown for both, with and without utilizing LM (local memory) as well as two heterogeneous implementations.
 Speedup over single-core is shown.
-NA stands for "not applicable". (b) Plots showing the relative performance on GPU and CPUs with regards to both execution times and energy.
+NA stands for "not applicable". (b) Plots showing the relative performance of both execution times and energy.